milesj/interweave/docs/parser.md

 boolean, and finally, deny.

 > Any attribute not found in the mapping will be ignored unless `allowAttributes` is passed.

+## Render Precedence

+There are 3 levels of rendering, in order:

+- **Banned** - Tags that will _never_ be rendered, regardless of the allow list, or what the consumer configures.
+This is based on the `BANNED_TAG_LIST` constant. _This takes the highest precedence._
+- **Blocked** - Tags that will _not_ be rendered and are configured through the consumer with the `blockList` prop. _This takes precedence over `allowList` and `allowElements`._
+- **Allowed** - Tags that will be rendered.
+The default allow list is based on the `ALLOWED_TAG_LIST` constant, or can be configured by the consumer with the `allowList` prop.
+The `allowElements` prop has a higher precedence than `allowList`, but both of which are lower than blocked or banned tags.

 ## By-passing Allowed